GAM-team/GAM/wiki/Users.md

 ```
 gam update user userold@domain.com primaryemail usernew@domain.com
 ```
-The `updateprimaryemail <RESearchPattern> <RESubstitution>` option allows modification of the user's current primary email address.
+The `updateprimaryemail <RESearchPattern> <RESubstitution> [preview]` option allows modification of the user's current primary email address.

 For example, to change the domain of a set of users from the current domain.com to newdomain.com:
 ```